venicegeo/pz-docs/documents/userguide/5-userservices.md

 ### Service API Documentation

-See <http://pz-swagger.venicegeo.io/#/service> for the complete User Service API.
+See <a target="_blank" href="http://pz-swagger.venicegeo.io/#/service">http://pz-swagger.venicegeo.io/#/service</a> for the complete User Service API.